DJMax Technika 2: Crew Race

-Buy from Maxpoint Shop / Cost : 50,000 Max Point

 Technika 2 Signature Collection

 The DJMax Technika 2 Signature Collection is a collectible pack available for purchase from 30 April 2010 for 28,600 Won, and includes a 2CD Original Soundtrack, a Signature ID Card, card case, key holder and sticker.
 The Signature IC cards can be used on any Technika 2 machine worldwide, however data cannot be transferred from region to region.